amitrahav/WP-401-On-Failed-Login/README.md

 Server side for this plugin is a fail2bun patch like: [fail2ban-wordpress-login](https://github.com/alonisser/fail2ban-wordpress-login).

 ## REST-API
-removing `wp/v2/users` defualt endpoint, and hooking 401 into
+removing `wp/v2/users` defualt endpoint, and hooking 401 into rest api auth error.